copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Arc Pulser
-Your Arc Thrower can target and damage robotic enemies. -{% ARC_PULSER_HACK %} to target's Hack Defense on hit.
+Your Arc Thrower can target and damage robotic enemies. -{% ARC_PULSER_HACK %} to target's hack defense on hit.
 * {% AP1 ET %}
 * {% COOLDOWN %}
 * Damage improves with Arc Thrower tier.